Toy storage solutions are a must to maintain a clean and orderly home. Avoid the chaos of having toys all over the place with these cool ideas.

 8. Dice Tin

 Avoid losing dice by storing them in a mint tin can.
 Simply clean your used tin can, and pop the dice in.
 If you’d like, you could also decorate the tin can with a piece of wrapping paper.
+One of the most brilliant toy storage solutions!

 9. Mounted Board Games